knjkmd/my_surveillance/README.md

 opencv_image = cv2.cvtColor(np.array(image), cv2.COLOR_RGB2BGR)
 ```

-The rest of the code is pretty much identical in the link.
+The rest of the code is pretty much identical as in the link.